1foxy2/TextPlaceholderAPI-neoforge/README.md

 # About Placeholder API
+Unofficial port to neoforge

-It's a small, jij-able API that allows creation and parsing placeholders within strings and Minecraft Text Components.
+It's a small, jij-able API that allows creation and parsing placeholders within strings and Minecraft Component Components.
 Placeholders use simple format of `%modid:type%` or `%modid:type/data%`.
 It also includes simple, general usage text format indented for simplifying user input in configs/chats/etc.